1

 • According to the United States Pharmacopeia standards, expired naloxone retains its ability to reverse an overdose effectively and safely for nearly 30 years beyond its expiration date when properly stored.

-• Shelf life and storage varies from product to product.
+• Shelf life and storage vary from product to product.

 • Please visit the brand website for more information on your product’s shelf life and storage conditions.